DanielFGray/reactblog/content/posts/my-ssg.md

 })
 ```

-The whole script can be found here on GitLab: https://gitlab.com/danielfgray/reactblog/blob/master/build.js
+The whole script is a bit more fancy, and uses [chokidar][chokidar] to watch for file changes and re-build.
+It can be found on my GitLab: https://gitlab.com/danielfgray/reactblog/blob/master/build.js

 [hexo]: https://hexo.io
 [globby]: https://github.com/sindresorhus/globby